ZedDeeCee/ZedDeeCee.github.io/_posts/2020-12-14-rando-book-haul.md

 Whatever the case, I can't read the first sentence.
 Pass.

----

-Anchorite: A WorldSim Novel

 [![Anchorite: A WorldSim Novel](https://m.media-amazon.com/images/I/41abX589oiL.jpg)](https://www.amazon.com/Anchorite-WorldSim-C-S-Hall-ebook/dp/B08NFGCR3X){:target="_blank"}

+# Anchorite: A WorldSim Novel by C. S. Hall

 The preface started off really well, like there was some voice there.
 But the first chapter starts off like this: